srane96/Camera-Based-2D-Feature-Tracking/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./2D_feature_tracking`.

+## MP.1 Data Buffer Optimization
+The goal of this section was to implement a vector for dataBuffer objects whose size does not exceed a limit (e.g. 2 elements).
+This was achieved by removing the first eleent everytime size of data buffer exceeded the max limit. (line 68-69)

+## MP.2 Keypoint Detection
+The goal of this section was to implement different detectors (HARRIS, FAST, BRISK, ORB, AKAZE, and SIFT) and make them selectable by setting a string accordingly.
+For this, different string names are created (line 81-87), and depending upon the uncommented string, a different function is called (line 93-104).
+In case of Harris-Corner detection, custom non-max supression code was implemented.(matching2D_student.cpp line 163 - 197)

+## MP.3 Keypoint Removal
+The goal of this section was to remove all keypoints outside of the car which is in front of the camera.
+For this a cv::Rect was defined roughly at the center of the image, and only those keypoints were kept which were inside this rectangle (line 114-124)

+## MP.4 Keypoint Descriptors
+The goal of this section was to implement different types of descriptors (BRIEF, ORB, FREAK, AKAZE and SIFT) and make them selectable by setting a string accordingly.
+For this, different string names are created (line 81-87), and depending upon the uncommented string, a different function is called (line 93-104)

+## MP.5 Descriptor Matching
+In this section FLANN matching as well as k-nearest neighbor selection were implemented.

+## MP.6 Descriptor Distance Ratio
+In this section K-Nearest-Neighbor matching with K=2 was implemented along with the descriptor distance ratio test, which looks at the ratio of best vs. second-best match and keeps the match if only their ratio is less than 0.8.

+## MP.7 Performance Evaluation 1
+In this section all the different keypoint detectors were run on all the image sequences and following attributes were compared. <b>Keypoint Detector Name</b>, <b>Total Keypoints Detected</b>, <b> Keypoints on the Vehicle</b>, <b> Neighbourhood size</b>.

+## MP.8 MP.9 Performance Evaluation 2 & 3
+In this section all the possible combinations of the detectors and descriptors were logged.